Visiting Assisi during an Italy Cooking Vacation

-The city of Assisi is known the world over as the birthplace and home to the infamous St. Francis of Assisi.
-While the town is not known for its culinary traditions, it’s well worth a stop during an Umbrian cooking holiday to explore a different aspect of Italian culture: the variety of stunning churches that have been around for centuries.
+The city of Assisi is known the world over as the birthplace and home to the famous St. Francis of Assisi.
+While the town is not known for its culinary traditions, it’s well worth a stop during an Umbrian cooking holiday of Tuscan cooking vacation to explore a different aspect of Italian culture: the variety of stunning churches that have been around for centuries.

 While the Basilica of San Francesco d’Assisi is one of the most popular sites in Assisi, it too is well worth the visit.
 In the upper part of this World Heritage Site, admire some beautiful frescoes, which are largely intact despite the earthquake in 1997 that damaged portions of the designs.
 In the lower part of the church, you can also see some fabulous works by Cimabue and Giotto, an artist whose designs can be found all over Assisi.

-Others churches well worth the visit include San Pietro, with an underground museum; Chiesa Nuova, supposedly built where St. Francis was born; St. Mary the Greater Church, the earliest religious building in all of Assisi; and the crypt of Santa Maria Maggiore, just to name a few.
+Others churches well worth the visit include San Pietro, with an underground museum; Chiesa Nuova, supposedly built where St. Francis was born; Santa Maria Maggiore (Saint Mary Major, or Saint Mary the Greater), one of the earliest religious buildings in all of Assisi, including its crypt, just to name a few.

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.